 Charles Céleste Hutchins was born in San Jose, California in 1976.
-Growing up in Silicon Valley, he started programming at a young age and has continued to do so, even after leaving dot coms to peruse music composition – obtaining an MA form Wesleyan University in 2005 and a PhD from the University of Birmingham in 2012.
-His recent work has focussed on gendered labour and AI.
+Growing up in Silicon Valley, he started programming at a young age and has continued to do so, even after leaving dot coms to pursue music composition – obtaining an MA from Wesleyan University in 2005 and a PhD from the University of Birmingham in 2012.
+His recent work has focused on gendered labour and AI.

 Lisa Haskel is a developer, researcher and teacher interested in collaborative practice, open source software and empowerment around technological tools.
 She holds a PhD in Engineering from Bournemouth University and began her collaboration with Fossbox as part of her PhD research working collaboratively with a consortium of nine East London advice agencies to use participatory design methods to develop an open-source, shared case management database which would ensure the privacy of each agency’s clients and generate anonymised reporting statistics.

 Gemma North is a researcher and facilitator interested in neurodiversity and organisational culture, with a particular focus on equality and diversity in the workplace.
 She uses participatory, inclusive and emancipatory research methods to address complex social issues.
 Recent project work includes autistic women and employment and changing organisational culture.
 Gemma has professional experience in the social justice domain and holds a PhD in Social Work from the University of Sussex.
 Prior to this, Gemma had a career in communications and media production.
 She takes creative and innovative approaches to collaborative opportunities such as using technology for promoting meaningful social inclusion.